fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_proxyaddress.html.markdown

 * `color` - Integer value to determine the color of the icon in the GUI (1 - 32, default = 0, which sets value to 1).
 * `tagging` - Config object tagging.
 The structure of `tagging` block is documented below.
 * `comment` - Optional comments.
+* `application` - SaaS application.
+The structure of `application` block is documented below.
 * `visibility` - Enable/disable visibility of the object in the GUI.

 The `category` block contains: